aenglert42/reimplementing-stl-containers/README.md

 </br></br></br>

 ### Requirements
-* implement all member functions, non-member functions and overloads
+* reimplement all member functions, non-member functions and overloads
 * follow the original naming
 * comply with C++98 standard
 * use std::allocator